top of page

 This journal is an ongoing inquiry into the act of making and the poetics of ownership.
 It considers the space between the object and the self, the quiet, often overlooked terrain where meaning is formed, transferred, and preserved.

 As a designer, I’ve come to understand that design is not merely the arrangement of materials toward a functional end.
 It is the externalisation of interior truth, a practice of coherence between what we make and who we are.
 To design well is to refuse detachment.
 To resist the demand for immediacy and instead engage in a practice of sustained attention.
-What is made carries the imprint of the maker’s logic, their rhythm, their moral architecture.
+What is made carries the imprint of the maker’s logic, their pulse and their moral architecture.

 But design is not a monologue.
 It completes itself only in relation.
 There is always another side — the one who lives with the object over time.
 This journal concerns itself just as deeply with that person.
 For ownership, too, is a form of authorship.
 To participate is to assert a worldview, to say, often unconsciously, what matters.
 And this assertion has become hollow.
 We accumulate but rarely connect.

 This journal proposes another way.
-One that neither romanticises the object nor moralises the user, but initiates a reconsideration.
+One that neither romanticises the object nor moralises the user, but instead, initiates a reconsideration.
 It suggests that both the designer and the participant occupy moral and imaginative terrain.
 That both are engaged in shaping the world not only as it looks, but as it feels and functions.

 The entries in this journal are reflections, essays, and observations on this shared responsibility.
 What does it mean to design from the core, to imbue a thing with interior necessity?
 And on the other end, what does it mean to choose an object with intention?
 To allow it to carry weight, memory, presence?